rvandewater/ReciPys/paper/paper.md

 sequences=["time"]}
 ```

-Now we can create the `ingredients` which encapsulate the training data and its roles, and the `recipe` that will
+Now we can create the `ingredients` which encapsulate the training data and its roles, and the `recipe` that to
-be used to preprocess the data:
+preprocess the data:

 ``` Python
 ing = Ingredients(df_train, roles=roles)